 Following the summer of civil unrest in 2011, Motiv8 held an internal competition to identify ideas to increase training and employment for young people.
 The winning entry was developed into Bicycle Recycling, a social enterprise providing training and jobs in cycle maintenance.
 Bicycle Recycling opened the doors of its first retail outlet, Bicycle Recycling Gosport, in 2012, opened the Community Cycle Hub in Portsmouth in February 2014 and opened the Naval Base Cycle Hub in Portsmouth Naval Base in 2016.

-2017 saw the creation of Motiv8’s Intensive Family Support Service, based in Fareham, working with families across Hampshire.
+2017 saw the creation of Motiv8’s Intensive Family Support Service, working with families across Hampshire.